doomvox/raku-study/notes/69cent_tour_git.md

     git log --oneline | egrep 'created demo'
     ```

+8.  to do and to notice

+    1.  note: no sequential version numbers

+    2.  "commits" are SHA1 hashes

+    3.  not file oriented: commits can include changes throughout the tree

-8.  edit the file, check diff, commit
+9.  edit the file, check diff, commit

     ```sh
     echo "say 'goodbye';" >> hello.raku